Taiwan: Relations with the PRC

 The 2015 Ma–Xi meeting was the only meeting between the leaders of both sides of the Taiwan Strait since 1949.

-On April 30, 1991, President Lee Teng-hui announced the repeal of the Temporary Provisions against the Communist Rebellion, characterizing the Chinese Communist Party as "a political entity that controls the mainland region" or the "mainland authorities" instead and declaring that "we will no longer seek to unify China through force."
+On 30 April 1991, President Lee Teng-hui announced the repeal of the Temporary Provisions against the Communist Rebellion, characterizing the Chinese Communist Party as "a political entity that controls the mainland region" or the "mainland authorities" instead and declaring that "we will no longer seek to unify China through force."

 The Mainland Affairs Council (MAC) of Taiwan is responsible for relations with the PRC, while the Taiwan Affairs Office (TAO) of the PRC is responsible for relations with Taiwan.
 Exchanges are conducted through private organizations both founded in 1991: the Straits Exchange Foundation (SEF) of Taiwan and the Association for Relations Across the Taiwan Straits (ARATS) of the PRC.

 In November 1992, the ARATS and SEF held a meeting which would later become known as the 1992 Consensus.
-The SEF announced that both sides agreed that there was only one China, but disagreed on the definition of China (i.e. the ROC vs. PRC), while the ARATS announced that the two agreed on the One China principle, but did not mention differences regarding its definition made in the SEF statement.
+The SEF announced that both sides agreed that there was only one China, but disagreed on the definition of China, i.e. ROC and PRC.
+Meanwhile, the ARATS announced that the two sides agreed on the One China principle, but did not mention the differences regarding its definition as made in the SEF statement.
 In Taiwan, the ruling Democratic Progressive Party has rejected the 1992 Consensus since early 2019.
 President Lai Ching-te has stated that the ROC and the PRC are not subordinate to each other.

 The PRC's One China principle states that Taiwan and mainland China are both part of China, and that the PRC is the only legitimate government of China.
 It seeks to prevent or reduce any formal recognition of the ROC as an independent sovereign state, meaning that Taiwan participates in many international forums as a non-state member under names such as "Chinese Taipei".
-The PRC suggested the "one country, two systems" employed in Hong Kong as a model for peaceful unification with Taiwan.
+The PRC has suggested the "one country, two systems" concept employed in Hong Kong as a model for a peaceful unification with Taiwan.
 While it aims for peaceful reunification, the PRC does not rule out the use of force.
 The political environment is complicated by the potential for military conflict should events outlined in the PRC's Anti-Secession Law occur, such as Taiwan declaring de jure independence.
-There is a substantial military presence on the Fujian coast as well as PRC sorties into Taiwan's air defense identification zone (ADIZ).
+There is a substantial military presence on the Fujian coast, sorties into Taiwan's air defense identification zone (ADIZ), as well as increasing military drills in recent years.